vnlvi2k3/FDCL/README.md

 ## Overview

-We present **Feature Diversified Collaborative Learning (FDCL)** for semi-supervised histopathology image segmentation.
-This method leverages two sub-networks to explore diverse and expanded feature spaces through collaborative training, while ensuring consistent predictions.
+We present **Feature Diversified Collaborative Learning (FDCL)**, a straightforward yet powerful method for semi- supervised histopathology image segmentation.
+FDCL enhances the power of collaborative training by eliminating a common challenge of this framework—confirmation bias.
+The core of FDCL is to encourage diverse feature learning across sub-networks, thereby guiding the model to produce robust confidence maps and enhancing the overall consis- tency of predictions.

 ## Datasets